Anatomia Italiana

 Aula Scarpa Anatomical Theatre University of Pavia

-The University of Pavia also boasts the stunning Aula Scarpa Anatomical Theatre, designed by Scarpa in the 1780s.
+As part of our historical exploration, we’ll visit The University of Pavia, home to the stunning Aula Scarpa Anatomical Theatre, designed by Scarpa himself in the 1780s.
 Consider the secrets of the body discovered here!

 This Temple to Anatomy is unique to Italy’s many anatomical theatres, as it’s adorned with frescos of floating angels offering surgical instruments, symbolizing the union of surgery and medicine, another example of the Connection Between Art and Anatomy in Italy.